 Healthy snacks matter.
 Employees who have healthy snacks tend to spend more time working, and are more productive and more flexible with other mealtimes.
 It's a nice benefit to have and a good way to treat your employees well, but the snacks you get should be healthy ones.
 This will not only encourage your employees to stay in good shape but also help them break bad habits of eating junk food.

-There are a number of benefits of having employee wellness programs, including encouraging employees to exercise and get preventive health care check-ups that can stop a health problem before it starts.
+Supporting and rewarding your staff through an employee wellness program is great for boosting morale and team-building.
+But more importantly, there are a number of benefits of having employee wellness programs, including encouraging employees to exercise and get preventive health care check-ups that can stop a health problem before it starts.
 There are many types of programs that do this, including discounted gym memberships, financial incentives programs or outside companies like AFLAC, which can provide financial rewards for employees who get preventive care.

 Create a Culture That Values Health Care